ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

     a.
 A relative URI indicating that an file MUST be present at the path `@id` relative to the _RO-Crate Root_.
     b.
 An Absolute URI indicating that the entity is a [Web-based Data Entity](#web-based-data-entity).

-   A [File] in an _Attached RO-Crate Package_ MAY have also a `contentURL` property which links to an online copy of the file.
+   A [File] in an _Attached RO-Crate Package_ MAY have also a `contentURL` property which corresponds to a download link for the file.
+Following the link (allowing for HTTP redirects) SHOULD directly download the file.

 2. For a _Detached RO-Crate Package_   `@id` MUST be an Absolute URI; all [File] Data Entities are [Web-based Data Enties](#web-based-data-entity).